 Painful shoulder injuries can make it impossible to stay on the field in the sports you love, and the intense pain from shoulder maladies like rotator cuff tears and shoulder instability can also make it difficult to get good-quality sleep.
-At Parsa Orthopaedics & Sports Medicine Institute in Manhattan Beach, California, highly skilled arthroscopic surgeon Ronna Parsa DO offers the latest techniques in minimally invasive shoulder surgery, including superior capsule reconstruction (SCR).
+At Parsa Orthopaedics & Sports Medicine Institute, serving Manhattan Beach, CA, Hermosa Beach, CA, Redondo Beach, CA, El Segundo, CA, Torrance, CA, Glendale, CA & Palos Verdes, CA, highly skilled arthroscopic surgeon Ronna Parsa DO offers the latest techniques in minimally invasive shoulder surgery, including superior capsule reconstruction (SCR).
 Schedule a consultation online or by phone to learn more about shoulder arthroscopy.

 Shoulder arthroscopy is a minimally invasive procedure that repairs injuries using a small camera and precise surgical instruments.